-9 Timeframes for Responding to Complaints and enguiries
+9. Timeframes for Responding to Complaints and Enquiries

-- Logging and acknowledgement (All) •

-- Stage 1 response (Complaint not accepted)
+Logging and acknowledgement (All) Five working days Stage 1 response (Complaint not accepted) Ten working days

-- Stage 1 response (Complaint accepted) •
+Stage 1 response (Complaint accepted)

+Ten working days from receipt of complaint

-- Stage 1 response (Member enquiry) •
+Stage 1 response (Member enquiry)

+Ten working days from receipt

-- Request to escalate to stage 2 •
+Request to escalate to stage 2 Received within ten working days of decision

-- Stage 2 Response (Complaint not accepted)
+Stage 2 Response (Complaint not accepted) Ten working days

-- Stage 2 response

-- Extension of time (All) •
+Stage 2 response Twenty working days Extension of time (All) Ten working days

-- Responding to the relevant Ombudsman

-10. Appropriate Remedies for complaints and enquiries
+10. Appropriate Remedies for Complaints and Enquiries

 10.1 Where something has been found to have gone wrong, we will acknowledge this and clearly set out the actions already taken, or intended to be taken to put things right, and by when.
 Complaints can be resolved in several ways.
 We intend that any remedy offered reflects the extent of all service failures, and the level of detriment caused to the resident as a result.
+Appropriate remedies can be provided at any stage of the complaints process without the need for escalation.